joereddington/Mouse-Sniper/README.md

 * 0 	Reset zoom level
 * +	Single Click
 * <numberpad enter> Double Click
-* -	Save location as first location for a drag (the next click location initates the drag
+* -	Save location as first location for a drag (the next single click location initiates the drag

 # TODO
  - [x]  double click,
+ - [x]  drag,
+ - [ ]  Add a visual indicator (change colour of lines) when first drag point is taken.
+ - [ ]  Better mnemonics for click, doublce click extra, use the other hand
+ - [ ]  Reset display after drag
+ - [ ]  Reset display switches off drag.
- - [ ]  drag, second click ect
+ - [ ]  second click
  - [ ]  Click in the preview window.
  - [ ]  Keep the application selected
  - [ ]  Zoom out one level